EmekaOboli/Email-Bucket/README.md

 Project:

 This Module or python script file uses Flask as a web frame for Tkinter Gaphic User Interface (GUI) and Sqlite3 database.
 The entry box collects emails for database storage when the 'Submit' button is clicked.
-A message pops below after the 'submit' button click as well
+A message pops below after the 'submit' button click as well.

+This Python module was written by EMEKA ONYEBUCHI OBOLI